Main Human Characters

 - HeelFace Revolving Door: She has severe Chronic Backstabbing Disorder.

-- Killed Off for Real: In the end.
+- Killed Off for Real: In the Series Finale.

 - The Mole: For the Cylons.

-- Ms. Fanservice: Plenty of nude scenes of Eights.
+- Ms. Fanservice: There's plenty of nude scenes of Eights.

 - Suicide by Cop: Boomer's Manchurian Agent psychological conditioning compelled her to shoot Commander Adama point-blank.
 However, in The Plan, it's revealed that even when she's "activated" and aware of what she really is, she hates what she's being compelled to do and wishes that her cover story was true, and still loves The Old Man like a surrogate father.
 Turns out, she intentionally gutshoots him (nonfatally) both to subvert her Manchurian Agent programming and to get the Marines stationed in the CIC to kill her (since her suicide attempt had failed).

-- Redemption Equals Death: Dies trying to save Hera.
+- Redemption Equals Death: Dies after saving Hera.

 - Tomato in the Mirror: Boomer had no idea she was a Cylon.